Menu

 Now that our Pig Barn and Goodheart Home for Rescued Hens have been completed, we are in the process of planning our next habitat development project: a dedicated area for our rescued goats!
 The space will include lots of fun items for our goats to enjoy, from climbing frames to scratching posts and even a special goat tower!
 Keep your eyes peeled across our website and social media for more information later in the year.

-Goats can live for approximately eight to 20 years, depending on the breed.
+How long do goats live?
+Goats can live for approximately 8 to 17 years, depending on the breed.

 Unfortunately, it’s still a common practice to farm goats in order to produce milk and cheese and many goats within commercial environments are culled around six years of age.